yixuan/showtext/README.md

 a font with `showtext`.

 ### Loading font
-Loading font is actually done by package `R2SWF`.
+Loading font is actually done by package `sysfonts`.
-(Originally `R2SWF` was used to create Flash animations from R, but later I added font loading functions to support the SWF graphics device.
-Maybe in the future this module will be seperated into a new package.)

 The easiest way to load font into R is by calling `font.add(family, regular)`, where `family` is the name that you give to that font (so that later you can